romanboehm/romanboehm.github.io/content/about/index.md

 In 2022, Roman moved on to be a Senior Software Engineer, as of 2023 Technical Lead, for sprd.net AG Leipzig.
 There, he's carefully tuning and crafting services to make sure the company's collection of millions of images is being served and updated without a hiccup.

+Roman's side projects include

+- [JSON Wheel](https://github.com/romanboehm/jsonwheel): a tiny, hackable JSON deserializer for the JVM
+- [dupleasure](https://dupleasure.romanboehm.com), a web application to reorder PDF docs as if they'd been duplex scanned
-Roman's side projects include [JSON Wheel](https://github.com/romanboehm/jsonwheel), a tiny, hackable JSON deserializer for the JVM, and [wichtelnng](https://github.com/romanboehm/wichtelnng), a secret santa tech demo showing off recent Java and Spring Boot.
+- [wichtelnng](https://github.com/romanboehm/wichtelnng), a secret santa tech demo showing off recent Java and Spring Boot

 You can find Roman here, too: